attowatt/i2c2midi/README.md

 ## Thanks

-I would like to thank [scanner-darkly](https://github.com/scanner-darkly) for developing the disting EX Teletype OPs and helping me out on several occasions during the making of this module.
+Thanks to [scanner-darkly](https://github.com/scanner-darkly) for developing the disting EX Teletype OPs and helping out on several occasions during the making of this module.

 ## Sources
 - https://www.pjrc.com/teensy/external_power.html